stevelonny/jujutracer/README.md

 ```

 ## Usage
-At this stage, this software only convert a PFM image into a LDR format.
+At this stage, this software only converts a PFM image into a LDR format.
 A command line interface is provided through [`main.jl`](main.jl).
 The user must provide the input file in the correct PFM format, the _a_ value and _gamma_ correction value, and the output file, which must be of the `.png` or `.jpg` extension.
 ```bash
 julia main.jl <pfm_file> <a> <gamma> <output_file>
 ```